wp-cli/handbook/docs/tools/index.md

 ---
-layout: default
+layout: doc
-title: Tools that use WP-CLI
+title: Integrated Tools
+description: External projects that integrate with WP-CLI in some form.
+category: References
 ---

-# Tools that use WP-CLI

 The following is a list of projects that integrate with WP-CLI.
 Also see [List of community commands](https://github.com/wp-cli/wp-cli/wiki/List-of-community-commands).